 Why choose USPS?

 - On-time delivery: When it comes to on-time delivery, whether it is USPS First Class vs Priority, you can be sure of your customers not being disappointed.
-USPS makes sure that the parcels or packages are delivered within 1-3 business days.
+USPS makes sure that the parcels or packages are delivered within a timely period.

-- Flat-rate charges: With USPS Priority shipping services, you can use flat rates for your shipments.
-This means that you only get to pay one price no matter the destination, as long as it weighs 70 lbs or less.
-So, for small or heavy items that need to be shipped long distance, this can be a value for money option for you.
+- Flat-rate charges: With USPS Priority shipping services, you can use flat rate boxes for your shipments.
+Using flat rate boxes, shipments are prices per box size and means that you only have to pay one price as long as it weighs 70 lbs or less.
+So, for small or heavy items that need to be shipped long distance, this can be a great value for money option for you.
 Learn more about flat rates.

 - Multiple international delivery choices: In order to make shipping as stress-free as possible for vendors, USPS' international shipping services has four offerings that make deliveries to over 180 countries.
 The choice you make depends your delivery timeline.